 1. Wear Skinny Jeans or Leggings With Women’s Long Cardigans

 Warm, wooly cardigans add an extra layer.
 With all that bulk up top, you don’t want a bulky on your bottom half too.
-Wearing wide leg pants or baggy jeans with a long cardigan will just make you look dumpy.
-A slim jean with a wide leg flare can work if you want a boho vibe, but even then you need to wear heels to get the look right.
+Wearing wide-leg pants or baggy jeans with a long cardigan will just make you look dumpy.
+A slim jean with a wide leg flare can work if you want a boho vibe, but even then, you need to wear heels to get the look right.
 The easiest and chicest thing to do is stick with skinny jeans or leggings.
-They’re the more modern and definitely more slimming option with a long sweeping cardigan.
+And if you want to look edgier, make them faux leather leggings.
+Leggings, in general, are slimming with a long sweeping cardigan.

 2. Don’t Wear a Thick Top Under Your Long Sweater